brimdata/zed/docs/formats/zng.md

 positional index of that value's symbol in reference to the enum's list of defined symbols.

-A map value is encoded as a container as a sequence of alternating tag-encoded key and value encoded as keys and values of the underlying key and value types.
+A map value is encoded as a container whose elements are alternating tag-encoded keys and values, with keys and values encoded according to the map's key type and value type, respectively.

 The concatenation of elements must be normalized so that the sequence of bytes encoding each tag-counted key (of the key/value pair) is lexicographically greater than that of the preceding key (of the preceding